Bixi81/COVID-19/README.md

 As of 3 April, about 2300 of medical staff in German hospitals are infected with Covid-19, according to the Newspaper "Süddeutsche Zeitung" which cites RKI sources.

 As of 4 April 2020, according to German [media reports](https://www.swr.de/swraktuell/corona-testkapazitaeten-gesteigert-100.html), the Covid-19 test capacity in Germany currently amounts to 100000 per day, compared to 7000 per day in early March.
+In South Korea, about 400000 people are tested daily.

 **2. Overall Trends**